schellingerhout/schellingerhout.github.io/_posts/2019-02-11-datatransmission1.md

 end;
 {% endhighlight %}

-Look at the two records above and compare them to [DEV_BROADCAST_HDR](https://docs.microsoft.com/en-us/windows/desktop/api/Dbt/ns-dbt-_dev_broadcast_hdr).
-You will notice that the first part of their data is the same.
-Once we cast our pointer from the header type (`PDEV_BROADCAST_HDR`) to the specific type (say `PDEV_BROADCAST_DEVICEINTERFACE`) we can now read more information.
+Look at the two records above and compare them to `DEV_BROADCAST_HDR`.
+You will notice that the first part of their data is the same. `DEV_BROADCAST_HDR` is an abstract structure.
+Once we cast our pointer from the header type `PDEV_BROADCAST_HDR` to the specific type (say `PDEV_BROADCAST_DEVICEINTERFACE`) we can now read more information.
 All of this works of course if both parties have a clear and unambiguous understanding of the size of data that needs to be read.

 Without going into detail.
 Here is an example of how we would use this